 Exploring the connection of the human with the Divine, I’ve immersed myself in a spiritual and cathartic creative process.

-My interest in prayer as an intersection of two realities has drawn me to see the horizon as the meeting place between two halves of a diptych.
-It is from this meditative perspective that I approach emotive landscapes and vivid abstract compositions.
-The environments I create are indicative of the messy and emotional process of understanding how the human intersects with the Divine.
+My interest in diptychs as the meeting place between contrasting realities has drawn me to see the horizon as an intersection of two realms—sky and water, clouds and land, the Divine and the Human.
+It is in this meditation that I approach emotive landscapes and vivid abstract compositions.
+The environments I create are indicative of the messy and emotional process of understanding ways seemingly disparate things interact.

 I’ve shown my work in various locations across the United States, including Baltimore, Philadelphia, Los Angeles, New York, and my new hometown of Chattanooga, Tennessee.
 In 2004 I was a recipient of the Daniel Vollmer Scholarship for the Arts, and upon moving to Chattanooga, I became a member of the Association for Visual Arts.